-XXXX University’s School of Nurse Anesthesia is my first choice among DNP programs because of the sheer excellence of your program as well as your location, which will enable me to give my all to my studies with the full support of my family and professional network.
-Now turning 25, I came to America from Peru with my family at the age of 4, just in time to make English my first language, alongside Spanish.
-I have spent the last ten years studying for and building a career in Nursing; and I am could not be happier with my choice of career.
-I hope to continue to advance as a result of being accepted to and completing your program at XXXX.
+XXXX University’s School of Nurse Anesthesia is my first choice among DNP programs because of your program's sheer excellence and location, which will enable me to give my all to my studies with the full support of my family and professional network.
+Now turning twenty-five, I came to America from Peru with my family at 4, just in time to make English my first language, alongside Spanish.
+I have spent the last ten years studying for and building a career in Nursing, and I could not be happier with my career choice.
+I hope to continue to advance due to being accepted to and completing your program at XXXX.
 Soon, I will have four years of experience as a registered nurse serving in an ICU.
-Fully devoted to lifelong learning and having worked enormously hard to take advantage of every opportunity presented to advance in nursing, I now hope to give my full attention to the study and practice of Nurse Anesthesia, for many decades to come, based on the cutting-edge training that I hope to receive in your DNP-A Program.
+Entirely devoted to lifelong learning, I have worked enormously hard to take advantage of every opportunity presented to advance in nursing; I now hope to give my full attention to the study and practice of Nurse Anesthesia for many decades to come, based on the cutting-edge training that I wish to receive in your DNP-A Program.

-My mother is also a nurse and has always been a great inspiration to me and I feel that it is an honor to follow in her footsteps.
-Being accepted to your competitive program will be an honor for both of us.
-Like my mother, I am determined and I give my all to nursing every day because that is my nature and my professional ethic.
-We came from a humble family in Peru and faced an uphill battle to establish ourselves in the USA.
-My father was a pastor with a small bakery and my mother had to temporarily give up her nursing profession in order to bring my older brother and I to the USA, primarily with the hope that we would receive better educational opportunity than in Peru.
-The journey has been long and hard but most rewarding, since I have received an excellent education in how to best serve my community as a health professional
+My mother is also a nurse and has always been a great inspiration to me, and it is an honor to follow her.
+Being accepted to your competitive program will be an honor for both.
+Like my mother, I am determined and give my all to nursing every day because of my nature and professional ethic.
+We came from a humble family in Peru and faced an uphill battle establishing ourselves in the USA.
+My father was a pastor with a small bakery.
+My mother had to temporarily give up her nursing profession to bring my older brother and me to the USA, hoping we would receive better educational opportunities than in Peru.
+The journey was long and hard but most rewarding since I have received an excellent education in how to serve my community as a health professional.

-I did not fully mature as an adult, a student, until my second year of college.
-It took my first year to adjust to the ‘real world’ and my grades were very disappointing.
-My grades rapidly improved, however, with my second year of study towards my undergraduate degree in Nursing.
-After I became certified as a Nursing Assistant, I began working as a CNA on my local hospital’s float pool, where I earned the trust and respect of my supervisors and coworkers and soon found department heads vying to hire me once I completed my degree and passed the boards.
+I did not fully mature as an adult, or a student, until my second year of college.
+My grades rapidly improved in my second year of study for my undergraduate degree in Nursing.
+After I became certified as a Nursing Assistant, I began working as a CNA on my local hospital’s float pool.
+I earned the trust and respect of my supervisors and coworkers and soon found department heads vying to hire me once I completed my degree and passed the boards.
 The ICU manager gave me the position that I most wanted.
-The majority of my experience has been in cardiac critical care, recovering post op CABGs, and patients with catheterizations.
+Most of my experience has been in cardiac critical care, recovering post-op CABGs, and patients with catheterizations.